simbo/docker-node/README.md

 It is not recommended to use images with the tag `latest` as they refer to the latest build and not necessarily to the latest version.

 See the [tags list](https://hub.docker.com/r/simbo/node/tags/) for all available image versions.

+## Releasing new versions

+See the release script `release-version.sh` for automatically updating dockerfiles and triggering new image releases, using GitHub, Travis CI and Docker Hub.

+Usage: `./release-version.sh <SEMVER_VERSION>`

+Example: `./release-version.sh 8.11.2`